crickets-and-comb/bfb_delivery/docs/create_manifests.rst

     create_manifests --input_dir path/to/input/

-The function will return the filepath to the combined file.
-If you're using the CLI, the filepath will be printed to the console.
+The function will return the filepath to the final manifest file.
+If you're using the CLI, the filepath will print to the console.

 Optional arguments
 ^^^^^^^^^^^^^^^^^^